mkmcdonald/Matt-s-DOM-Utils/README.md

 *Utils* is a toolbox for the HTML DOM.
 By minimally wrapping the DOM, it enables developers to learn about the API without the fog of heavy abstractions.

+## License

+*Utils* is licensed under the GNU Lesser General Public License (LGPL).
+In concordance with the LGPL, the following tasks must be undertaken to use *Utils*:

+1. Give prominent notice with each copy of [your project] that [*Utils*] is used in it and that [*Utils*] and its use are covered by [the LGPL];

+2. Accompany [your project] with a copy of the GNU GPL and [the LGPL];

+3. [If your project] displays copyright notices during execution, include the copyright notice for [*Utils*] among these notices, as well as a reference directing the user to the copies of the GNU GPL and [the LGPL];

+4. Do one of the following:

+	1. Convey [modifications of *Utils*] under the terms of [the LGPL], and [your project's source code] in a form suitable for, and under terms that permit, the user to recombine or relink [your project] with [your build of *Utils*] to produce [a fork of your project], in the manner specified by section 6 of the GNU GPL for conveying Corresponding Source.

+	2. Use a suitable shared library mechanism for linking with [*Utils*].
+	A suitable mechanism is one that:

+		1. uses at run time a copy of [*Utils*] already present on the user's computer system;

+		2. will operate properly with a modified version of [*Utils*] that is interface-compatible with [your build of *Utils*].

+5. If you use option [4.1], [build instructions] must accompany [modifications of *Utils*] and [your project's source code].
+If you use option [4.2], you must provide [build instructions] in the manner specified by section 6 of the GNU GPL for conveying Corresponding Source.

+### Summation

+In short, mention *Utils* in a README file; mention its protection under the LGPL; store copies of the GPL and LGPL in your project's repository;
+and link to build instructions for *Utils* (a link to the repository will suffice).

+#### Example

+[inside README.md]

+> Foobar uses *Utils* for DOM traversal; *Utils* is protected under the LGPL 3.0, which is a derivative of the GPL 3.0.
+For more, see [*Utils*.info].

+[inside *Utils*.info]

+> *Utils* is protected by the LGPL 3.0, which is a derivative of the GPL 3.0.
+Copies have been stored at the following links: [link to LGPL] and [link to GPL].
+Build instructions can be found at the following link:
+[link to *Utils*].

+---

 ## Core Modules